DRIVERACTIVE... Just £2.99 for 36 Online Lessons.

 Before applying for your practical driving test you must pass the Theory & HPT Test.

 Your driving instructor will give specific help and advice about theory test preparation and booking plus information about any extra study material that might be useful.
-Info about the Theory part of the test here.

 The Hazard Perception Test has a selection of video clips, showing road scenes and potential hazards.